User Interface Basics

 To change the draw order you simply re-order the entities in the Editor hierarchy.
 You can re-order elements programmatically by calling

 entity.reparent(...).
 Though, note, that this forces the draw order to be recalculated for the entire Screen component.

-9-slices (or 9-patches) are a graphical technique for creating scalable user-interface elements from bitmap graphics.
+9-slicing (or 9-patch) is a graphical technique for creating scalable user-interface elements from bitmap graphics.
 You can setup 9-slicing using the Texture Atlas and Sprite Assets.
 Read more.